mljar/mercury/README.md

 ```

 Please leave `SERVE_STATIC=False` because in the `docker-compose` configuration static files are served with nginx.
+If running on local you have to add localhost to allowed_hosts like this :`ALLOWED_HOSTS=localhost`.

 The `docker-compose` will automatically read environment variables from `.env` file.
 To start the Mercury please run: